turingschool/career-development-curriculum/module_two/agile_practices_and_leadership.md

 * How does this cycle relate to agile systems?

 #### Project Team Discussion
-You're about to kick off your next team/paired project.
+You're about to kick off your next team project.
 Get into the groups listed on the slide to discuss the following questions:

 * Share your strengths with each other -- what do they mean?
 How do you interpret these strengths in your day-to-day work?
 * How can you move through Tuckman's stages as a team?